paulbersch/dbunit-presentation/PITCHME.md

 ### Test Fixtures for Initial State

 Every test that extends `HostedDbTestCase` needs to set a `$fixturePath`.
-The test class will look for and automatically load either a fixture named after the test method currently being run (myTestMethod.yml) or after the test class (MyTestClass.yml).
+The test class will look for and automatically load either:
+ - `myTestMethod.yml`: fixture named after the test method currently being run
+ - `MyTestClass.yml`: fixture after the test class

+If for some reason you need DBUnit but don't need a fixture or want to do something weird, you can override `getDataset`.

 #HSLIDE